tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

 <compare>
 <clip {% include citation for=page.cite.clips.good_omens_tv %}>

-Angel 1: Humans are weird and that's how it works.
+Uriel: Humans are weird and that's how it works.

-Angel 2: I knew that.
+Michael: I knew that.

 </clip>
 </compare>